Renaissance humanism: Historiography

-The Baron Thesis
+Baron thesis

-Hans Baron (1900-1988) was the inventor of the now ubiquitous term "civic humanism."
+Hans Baron (1900–1988) was the inventor of the now ubiquitous term "civic humanism."
 First coined in the 1920s and based largely on his studies of Leonardo Bruni, Baron's "thesis" proposed the existence of a central strain of humanism, particularly in Florence and Venice, dedicated to republicanism.

 As argued in his chef-d'œuvre, The Crisis of the Early Italian Renaissance: Civic Humanism and Republican Liberty in an Age of Classicism and Tyranny, the German historian thought that civic humanism originated in around 1402, after the great struggles between Florence and Visconti-led Milan in the 1390s.
 He considered Petrarch's humanism to be a rhetorical, superficial project, and viewed this new strand to be one that abandoned the feudal and supposedly "otherworldly" (i.e., divine) ideology of the Middle Ages in favour of putting the republican state and its freedom at the forefront of the "civic humanist" project.
 Already controversial at the time of The Crisis' publication, the "Baron Thesis" has been met with even more criticism over the years.

 Even in the 1960s, historians Philip Jones and Peter Herde found Baron's praise of "republican" humanists naive, arguing that republics were far less liberty-driven than Baron had believed, and were practically as undemocratic as monarchies.
 James Hankins adds that the disparity in political values between the humanists employed by oligarchies and those employed by princes was not particularly notable, as all of Baron's civic ideals were exemplified by humanists serving various types of government.
 In so arguing, he asserts that a "political reform program is central to the humanist movement founded by Petrarch.
 But it is not a 'republican' project in Baron's sense of republic; it is not an ideological product associated with a particular regime type."